AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/returned-order-analysis.md

 ---
 # Returned Orders

-In this article, learn how to set up a dashboard that provides a detailed analysis of your store's returns.
+This topic demonstrates how to set up a dashboard that provides a detailed analysis of your store's returns.

 ![](../../assets/detailed-returns-dboard.png)